hpi-schul-cloud/nuxt-client/VUE3-UPGRADE-RESULTS/FilesToBeRefactored.md

 2. Some vuetify components props' usage have been changed.
-The detailed list can be found at TODO: add other md file link here
+The detailed list can be found [here](VUE3-UPGRADE-SUMMARY.md)
    - These components:
      - `v-menu`
      - `v-list`